JesseJ/KatamariDotei/mzIdentML/README.txt

 Currently supports: pepXML

-See spec.rb on how to run.
+See spec.rb on how to run from code, or use command line: search2mzidentml_cl.rb inputFile [outputFile]